Smart Fetch (Auto)

 probe- solved on a cheap direct request.
 The cheapest path.proxy- needed proxy rotation to get through.browser- needed a full browser render, possibly with a challenge solve.cache- replayed a warm session from a prior auto call.
 Cheapest path on repeat calls.fail- no rung produced a response your rules accepted.

 If a site keeps ending on browser when you expected probe, consider whether a stricter validate rule (or a less strict one) would let a cheaper rung pass.
+Remember that forceProxy defaults to true, so the direct-egress probe is skipped unless you turn it off.

 Errors and Edge Cases